 Here are some general questions that electricity customers ask most often.
 If you have more specific questions about your bill, see our information sheet found at the bottom of this page.
-If you question isn't addressed there, feel free to contact us directly.
+If your question isn't addressed there, feel free to contact us directly.

 There are three separate functions in the supply of electricity – production, transmission and retail distribution.
 Yukon Energy produces and transmits most of the Yukon's electricity.
 It also sells power directly to some retail customers.
 ATCO Electric Yukon buys electricity from Yukon Energy and then sells it to customers.

 Yukon Energy is a wholly-owned subsidiary of the Yukon Development Corporation (YDC).
-YDC is a Crown Corporation which means that Yukon Energy is a publicly-owned company.
+YDC is a Crown Corporation which means that Yukon Energy is a publicly owned company.
 ATCO Electric Yukon is a privately owned company of the ATCO Corporation in Alberta.

 Check your bill.
 It shows which company is serving you.

 Riders are temporary adjustments on electrical bills.
 They may be a rebate or they may collect money from customers.
 They are put in place to adjust for factors that were not anticipated when the electrical rate was established.
 Riders are used for a defined purpose or cost recovery.
 They end when the specific amount of money is collected or rebated, or when rates are revised through a General Rate Application.

 The Interim Electrical Rebate is a subsidy provided by the Yukon government to residential customers.
 It was implemented in July 2009 to replace another subsidy program known as the Rate Stabilization Fund.
 The Interim Electrical Rebate provides residential customers with a maximum rebate of $26.62 per month for the first 1,000 kilowatt hours of power used.
 For more details about this government program, please call (867) 667-5811.